-The 5 best news apps you aren’t using
+The 5 best news apps you aren’t using—yet

 1. Get the gist

-If you’re just looking to get caught up as quickly as possible, the free Newsty (Android, Apple) app is a must have.
+If you’re just looking to get caught up as quickly as possible, the free Nwsty (Android, Apple) app is a must have.
 Built for skimmers, it leverages artificial intelligence to surface up to 10 newsworthy nuggets each weekday and builds delightfully digestible summaries for each.
 You’ll be more informed than most, but you won’t spend your entire morning to get there.

 2. Pennies for paywalls